 Delirium is a change in thinking and attention that comes on quickly, over a few hours or days.
 Family or friends are often the first to notice the changes that could signal delirium.
 If you notice such changes, reacting quickly is very important, because delirium can lead to other serious problems, such as falls, injuries and mental or functional decline that may last for weeks or longer.

-If you think your loved one is experiencing symptoms of delirium, call the person’s health care provider right away.
-If it occurs in a hospital setting, tell his or her nurse.
+If you think your loved one is experiencing symptoms of delirium, call their healthcare provider right away.
+If it occurs in a hospital setting, tell their nurse.